atlas - a transatlantic assessment and deep-water ecosystem-based spatial management plan for Europe

 “As the birthplace of deep-sea biology and the cradle of oceanography, the North Atlantic is the place we should know best, but only in the last 20 years have we uncovered how varied and vulnerable its deep-sea habitats really are.”

-• 113 Peer-reviewed publications, including 1 Nature,1 Science and 2 Global Change Biology publications
+• 133 Peer-reviewed publications, including 1 Nature, 1 Science, 1 in Trends in Ecology and Evolution, and 2 Global Change Biology publications

-• Dedicated Frontiers in Marine Science Research Topic ‘Managing deep-sea ecosystems at ocean basin scale’ initiated by ATLAS with 23 papers published to date.
-This open access Research Topic has received >55K views and >7K article downloads since its launch
+• Dedicated Frontiers in Marine Science Research Topic ‘Managing deep-sea ecosystems at ocean basin scale’ initiated by ATLAS with 28 papers published by end 2020

 • 45 Offshore research expeditions